avl/noatun/book/book.md

 # Details and limitations

+## Numerical limitations

+The size of Noatun databases is, in practice, only bounded by available disk storage and virtual memory size.
+The max number of messages stored in Noatun is bounded at 2^32.
+However, many applications never approach this number of simultaneously live messages.

 ## Noatun requires correct time

 In distributed systems, a decision often has to be made whether nodes are required to have